alexander-jiang/riichi-bot/diary.md

 up next / TODOs:

 - (done) cleanup old / unused code - start from the tile class, then work up to the tile groups
-- (WIP) consolidate the functions for converting between different representations for tiles (e.g. tile "id", which is a u8 from 0 to 33 inclusive, and a string) and for tile sets/lists (e.g. list of tile ids, list of tiles as strings, or a count-array: a 34-length array of counts for each tile type)
+- (done) consolidate the functions for converting between different representations for tiles (e.g. tile "id", which is a u8 from 0 to 33 inclusive, and a string) and for tile sets/lists (e.g. list of tile ids, list of tiles as strings, or a count-array: a 34-length array of counts for each tile type)
 - make sure we have fully tested the tenpai check, as well as determining which tiles are the winning tiles, the potential groupings, and the shanten + upgrade calculations

 ### Jul 7 2025